top of page

 All new sockets in a house require protection by an RCD (Residual Current Device).

-Lighting
+Kitchen Lighting

 Getting your lighting correct can literally transform a regular kitchen into an extraordinary kitchen.
 When an area is lit in exactly the right way, and everyone looks and feels relaxed, when the work areas are pinpointed and lit aesthetically, it creates an incredible atmosphere.